syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Context-Menu.md

 # Context Menu

 Context Menu is used to improve user interaction with Spreadsheet using popup menu.
-This will open when right clicking on Cell/Column Header/Row Header/ Pager in Spreadsheet.
+This will open when right clicking on Cell/Column Header/Row Header/Pager in Spreadsheet.
 You can use `EnableContextMenu` property to enable/disable context menu.

 ## Default Context Menu items